-- . the Attributable Indebtedness from the Sale-Leaseback Transaction, - . together with the aggregate principal amount of outstanding debt, other than the notes, secured by liens upon Principal Properties not excepted by clauses (1) through (9), inclusive, of the first paragraph of the limitation on liens covenant described above, other than amounts required to be paid on account of property taxes, maintenance, repairs, insurance, assessments, utilities, operating and labor costs and other items that constitute payments for property rights.
+- . the Attributable Indebtedness from the Sale-Leaseback Transaction, - . together with the aggregate principal amount of outstanding debt, other than the notes, secured by liens upon Principal Properties not excepted by clauses (1) through (9), inclusive, of the first paragraph of the limitation on liens covenant described above, other than amounts required to be paid on account of property taxes, maintenance, repairs, insurance, assessments, utilities, operating and labor costs and other items that constitute payments for property rights, during the remaining term of the lease included in the Sale-Leaseback Transaction, including any period for which the lease has been extended.